george-shammar/Insignia/README.md

 ### Step 4: Download and Play
 Currently, a very limited edition of the Free-To-Play model of the game is available on PC.
 Android and IOS release is coming soon.

+# Game Overview

+## The basics
+### Cities
+World of Chaos is made up of three hundred (300) real-world ancient cities.
+Each city is a unique NFT.
+A typical city is made up of a Commander, an Army with a varied number of battalion (A battalion consists of 700 soldiers).
+When you mint a city, you get the following:

+- A medieval city and a 3 minutes video tour of your city with a short military show of force.
+It's architecture, people, and commerce.
+- An army with an unknown number of battalions before minting.
+The strength of your defense depends on the number of battalions in your army.
+- A commander.
+- A treasury.
+- A unique Insignia.

+The bad news is that there are too much incentives for other cities and Mercenaries to attack your city - Your treasury!!!
+When you're defeated at war by another army, you loose the balance (Insignia Token) in your treasury.
+When you successfully defend or repel an attack, you earn the balance in the attacking armies' treasury.

+You win or loose when your city's symbol of insignia is captured by the other army or otherwise.
+The World of Chaos is ultimately an open, virtual, and explorable meta-verse.

+### Mercenaries
+These are armies for hire - 45 in total.
+Each mercenary unit is a unique NFT with an unknown number of battalions before minting.
+Cities with insufficient armies can hire mercenaries to repel an attack or launch an attack.
+When you mint a mercenary unit you get the following.

+- An army with an unknown number of battalions.